The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Don’t let pesky mosquitoes or a dreadful sunburn hinder your amazing Thailand trip!
 Remember to pack good insect repellent and protective sunscreen.
 We recommend a wide-brimmed travel hat and travel umbrella that are also useful for combating the intense sun rays of Southeast Asia.

 Rather than relying on your mobile phone to capture the images of your fun Thailand vacation, we recommend upgrading to a real camera for high quality photos.
-We use a Canon Rebel with a 18-135mm lens (which I love), but also carry a lighter weight Canon Powershot to use when hiking or at the beach (and is an all around great budget camera).
+We use a Canon Rebel with a 18-135mm lens, which I love and is an all around great budget camera.

 Thailand Travel Insurance